Bill Bratt

 William Amos Bratt MBE (born 1945) is an English insurance broker and former football club chairman who was the chair of Port Vale from 2003 to 2011.

-After decades working in the insurance industry, Bratt turned his attention to his hometown club Port Vale, after the club were facing dark times.
+After decades working in the insurance industry, Bratt turned his attention to his hometown, Port Vale, after the club faced dark times.
 Leading the 'Valiant 2001' supporter's trust, he gained control from the administrators and previous chairman Bill Bell in 2003.
-He then faced a constant battle to steady the club's finances whilst also advancing through the leagues.
+He then battled to steady the club's finances while advancing through the leagues.
 Though the team fared poorly on the pitch throughout his reign, falling to the bottom tier of the Football League, he managed to keep the club afloat financially, though still the club continued to lose money.
 He left the club after fan protests against his chairmanship.

 Early life

 Bratt's stepfather was a World War II veteran who was taken by the Japanese as a prisoner of war.
-After the war his father appeared to be mentally scarred from his time in POW camps and regularly beat him, he apologised to his son whilst on his deathbed.
+After the war, his father appeared to be mentally scarred from his time in POW camps and regularly beat him, he apologised to his son whilst on his deathbed.
 He died in the 1960s of cancer.

-He lived in numerous children's homes in the Penkhull area, before becoming a miner at Chatterley Whitfield pit in 1959.
+He lived in numerous children's homes in the Penkhull area before becoming a miner at Chatterley Whitfield pit in 1959.
 The charity he received from members of the church helped to instil Christian beliefs that he holds to this day (as of June 2009).
 From an early age he was a Port Vale supporter, something which would have a significant impact upon his life in the future.

 Business life

-Bratt worked in several coal-mines, but was forced to retire after a motorcycle accident severely damaged his left hand; he is now without a left thumb.
+Bratt worked in several coal mines but was forced to retire after a motorcycle accident severely damaged his left hand; he is now without a left thumb.
 He then tried several jobs, including selling encyclopaedias.
-However, Bratt built up his business acumen and earned a healthy income as an insurance broker over a 30-year period.
+However, Bratt built up his business acumen and earned a healthy income as an insurance broker over 30 years.

-During this time he also started a family - a son and a daughter.
+During this time, he also started a family - a son and a daughter.